 You can apply for more than one bursary, but only one bursary will be awarded (usually the highest value for which you're eligible).

-The below financial support packages don't affect eligibility for government support, such as maintenance grants and loans for tuition fees and living costs.
+Our financial support packages don't affect eligibility for government support, such as maintenance grants and loans for tuition fees and living costs.
 Bursary amounts are also reflective of the packages available via the Student Loans Company.

 Apply for financial support